National Missing and Unidentified Persons System

 The National Missing and Unidentified Persons System (NamUs) is a national clearinghouse and resource center for missing, unidentified, and unclaimed person cases throughout the United States.

 NamUs is funded and administered by the National Institute of Justice through a cooperative agreement with the University of North Texas Health Science Center's Center for Human Identification.

 NamUs resources are provided to law enforcement, medical examiners, coroners, allied forensic professionals, and family members of missing persons.
 They include technology, forensic and analytical services, investigative support, and local, regional, and online training programs.

-New York, Connecticut, Tennessee, New Jersey and Oklahoma have passed legislation to include NamUs listings.
+New York, Connecticut, Tennessee, New Jersey and Oklahoma have passed legislation to require agencies to add missing persons to NamUs listings.